 Killzone: Stahl is already quite nasty; he uses POWs as test subjects for his Petrusite experiments, and shoots an ISA prisoner just to show what it's like in Helghast.
 Then he destroys the Helghan fleet with his Petrusite weapons to show that he's in charge now, and plans to use it on Earth and possibly every other colonized world.

 Rugal Berstein: Massacring Heidern's unit and his family, as well as putting out his left eye.
 And transforming the people he defeats into literal trophies.
 And beating Kyo's father within an inch of his life... to later get him Brainwashed and Crazy.
-The CD dramas and the Tatsuya Shinjyouji manga has him murdering his servants purely for commiting goofs like bringing him the wrong things, and in the Shinjyouji manga he also kidnaps Kyo's girlfriend Yuki to use her as the bait in a particularly cruel Deadly Game.
+The CD dramas and the Tatsuya Shinjyouji manga has him murdering his servants purely for commiting goofs like bringing him the wrong things, and in the Shinjyouji manga he also kidnaps Kyo's girlfriend Yuki to use her as the bait in a particularly cruel Deadly Game involving her, a time bomb, several phone calls, and the match between the Japan Team and the Women's Team in the streets of Osaka.

-Goenitz: Aside from murdering Chizuru's twin sister Maki (made worse in KOF: KYO because in that continuity 'the twins are little girls and he's an older teenager), he subjected Leona to More than Mind Control and made her kill her parents and her fellow villagers, solely because her father refused to re-join the Orochi clan.
-And in the KOF: G manga, he does that to her again''.
-(Alongside killing thousands of people via merely showing up.
+Goenitz: Aside from murdering Chizuru's twin sister Maki (made worse in KOF: KYO because in that continuity the twins are little girls and he's an older teenager), he subjected a pre-teen Leona to More Than Mind Control and made her kill her parents and her fellow villagers, solely because her father refused to re-join the Orochi clan.
+And in the KOF: G manga, he does that to her again.
+(Alongside killing thousands of people via merely showing up, and also beating Chizuru and Kensou within inches of their lives.

 Yashiro, Shermie, and Chris: Revealing themselves as members of the Orochi Clan and becoming the sub-bosses.
 In the Sacred Team's pre-fight talk, add revealing that they plan to use the aforementioned Yuki as a Human Sacrifice, and mocking Kyo's anger and concern.
 It's even worse in the KOF: KYO game, because this is done in front of a restrained Yuki, whom they have been holding hostage for at least two days.
 (In the original game, they still had not gone after her).